 In April 2026, you have two real choices: Expatrio and Fintiba.
 Coracle is unavailable.

 Expatrio wins on cost — €149 in year 1 versus €277.80 for Fintiba.
-Over a three-year degree, Expatrio saves you roughly €275 in account fees alone, plus marginally lower GKV premiums.
-It also includes a free German bank account, accepts US citizens, and has the strongest Trustpilot track record.
+Over a three-year degree, Expatrio saves you roughly €430 in combined fees and insurance premiums.
+It also includes a free German bank account, a free ISIC card, accepts US citizens, and has the strongest Trustpilot track record (4.6 stars, 9,300+ reviews).

 Fintiba wins on speed — if you need your blocking confirmation today, pay by credit card and it is issued within the hour.
 Fintiba also wins for students under 18, anyone who wants phone or in-person support, and students eligible for the €12,000 scholarship programme.